jason-nyansa/voyance-siem-syslog-agent/README.md

 </Properties>
 ```

-There are other customizations you can make and they are documented in either config files.
+There are other customizations you can make such as pull frequency and output format and they are
+documented in either config files.
+You can also modify the `queries/*.graphql` files to tune the
+GraphQL query you want to make against each endpoint.

 ### Launching
 Once the configurations are done, launch the agent with the provided `VoyanceSiemSyslogAgent.sh`